 Debra Hall

 I live in a beautiful glen in Southwest Scotland.
 I am a poet, artist, mindfulness teacher and rites of passage guide.
-My audio meditations and poetry can be found on my teacher's page at InsightTimer.com
+My audio meditations and poetry can be found on my teacher's page at InsightTimer.com.
+My website is herwholenature.com

 Website: insighttimer.com/debrahall